hackolade/docker/Studio/README.md

 If you want to leverage that mode then you need to define `USER root` as the latest instruction of your Dockerfile.app or use the Docker run `-u root` parameter to set the running user as being root.

 ### Running with Electron Chrome sandboxing enabled

 For simplicity and because of the security offered by containers and orchestrators we leverage the `--no-sandbox` Chrome flag.
 This is also possible because we don't load any external site url/content but only local application code.

-Doing so allows us to remove the need for providing the **securityPolicies.json** file as a seccomp profile as we used to do when running hackolade cli docker image.
-Having to use this security profile can be problematic in some security contexts.
+Doing so allows us to remove the need for providing the **securityPolicies.json** file as a seccomp profile, as we used to do previously when running hackolade cli docker image.
+Having to use this security profile may have been problematic in some security contexts.

 If you prefer to still enableChrome sandboxing you can do like following and make sure you are using the **securityPolicies.json** file security profile.